Barty and Jabeur's Wimbledon hopes riding on wave of emotion - RFI

 London (AFP)

-Ashleigh Barty and Ons Jabeur will be spurred on not only by a desire to reach the Wimbledon semi-finals but by a greater motivation to go on and win the title.
+Ashleigh Barty and Ons Jabeur will be spurred on not only by a desire to reach the Wimbledon semi-finals on Tuesday but by a greater motivation to go on and win the title.

 World number one Barty already has a 2019 French Open title to her credit but to win the Wimbledon crown this year would carry extra significance.